kynomatix/Gemlaunch_fun/replit.md

 - **Historical data**: `TradeEvent` database replay for chart data and blockchain reserves for accurate quotes.
 - **Database retained for**: User profiles, token metadata, trade history (charts), and social features.
 This approach ensures real-time accuracy while providing comprehensive historical data for charting.

+**Chart Timezone**: All trading charts use UTC timezone explicitly to ensure buy/sell markers align correctly with candlesticks regardless of user's local timezone.
+Chart labels display "UTC" suffix for clarity.

 ## Design Patterns
 The project adheres to an MVC pattern.